rajatrakesh/CDF-CDH-Workshop/README.md

 * Cloudera CDH (Impala, Kudu, Hue)
 * Cloudera Data Flow (Nifi, Registry)

-We provide instructions to deploy a single node CDH cluster with all the above pre-requisites configured and installed [Github Repo](https://github.com/rajatrakesh/OneNodeCDHCluster)
+We provide instructions to deploy a single node CDH cluster with all the above pre-requisites configured and installed [Github Repo](https://github.com/fabiog1901/OneNodeCDHCluster)

 Using this repo, you can bring up a CDH cluster (also includes CDSW deployment instructions as well).
 Alternatively, you can also deploy it as an instance on AWS using a public AMI available (for Cloudera Workshops ONLY).

 To prepare the environment:

-* Deploy the OneNodeCluster using [Github Repo](https://github.com/rajatrakesh/OneNodeCDHCluster).
-This is an extension of the fantastic work done by my colleague **Fabio**.
-His original repo is available [here](https://github.com/fabiog1901/OneNodeCDHCluster)
+* Deploy the OneNodeCluster using [Github Repo](https://github.com/fabiog1901/OneNodeCDHCluster).
+This OneNodeCluster Github repo was built by my colleague **Fabio**, who put in a lot of effort to have a single CDSW+CDH+CDF instance that can be leveraged for end-to-end demos and labs.

-OR

-* Launch the AWS AMI **TBD** with **TBD** instance type.

 --